bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the document object model.
+It is a tree of nodes where each node is an object representing a part of the HTML code.
 2. What is an event?
+An event is an action, such as, a click, a scroll, double click.
 3. What is an event listener?
+An event listener is a function that waits for an event to happen and then it runs a function.
 4. Why would we convert a NodeList into an Array?
+Because NodeLists are array like, but they dont have many of the array methods in the prototype.
+Only one it has is forEach/for Loop
 5. What is a component?
+A component is an object that can be reused multiple times, to stay DRY.
+For example, a tab or a article that has a preset look and theme.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account